bdysm/MultiAgentReinforcementLearning/README.md

 reference: https://theaisummer.com/Actor_critics/ xai model Actor-Critics and how A2C and A3C

-#python implementation can be souced here under all copyright and open source protocols adhered globally promoting ai collaboration.
+#python implementation can be souced here under all copyright and open source protocols adhered globally promoting AI collaboration.

 http://aipython.org http://artint.info
 ©David L Poole and Alan K Mackworth 2017-2021.